HOW DID YOU GET STARTED IN THE ASPHALT INDUSTRY?

 WHERE DO YOU SEE THE ASPHALT INDUSTRY GOING?

 It’s bifurcating—the industry as a whole is showing signs of movement in one of two distinctly different directions.
 Some companies are headed towards commoditization while the other part of the industry is moving towards significant advancements in innovation.
 At the rate things are changing, it remains to be seen if the asphalt industry will even be centered on asphalt in 50 years.
 Technological innovation will play a big role in shaping the future; Blacklidge is on the forefront of pioneering technical advancements, and I am honored to be a part of that effort.

 WHAT’S YOUR FAVORITE THING TO DO WHEN YOU’RE NOT WORKING?

 I like to stay as active and physically healthy as possible.
 I also like to follow and attend sporting events, especially Texas A&M athletics.
 My wife and I are actively involved in our community and our church.
-Currently, we are spending a lot of time with our ten-month-old son and enjoying being new parents.
+Currently, we are spending a lot of time with our young son and enjoying being new parents.
 We love to travel, and look forward to exposing our son to unique cultures and experiences.
 After all, there’s no better way to appreciate what you have than to witness, first hand, how truly special our country is.